 Comedy background music and songs for skits, pranks, and funny videos

-The gag lands better when the soundtrack does just enough.
+Jokes land better when the music does just enough.
 This collection of

-comedy background music is light, tidy, and voice-friendly, so punchlines,
+comedy background music is light, tidy, and voice-friendly.

-captions, and reactions stay in front.
-Use a short hook to open a bit, then settle into
+Punchlines, captions, and reactions stay in front.
+Start with a short hook,

-and gentle drums with clean edit points.
-For sneaky setups, try a tip-toe motif.
-For quick
+handclaps, and gentle drums with clean edit points.
+Use tip-toe motifs for sneaky setups,

-reveals, keep a clear sting or button ending ready.
-Start with
+and keep a clear sting or button ending for quick reveals.
+Try

 “Fun Story” for prank builds,